Use with LILYGO T-Display-S3. Headless version see here.

 Note: Special modes control how the relay switches during the configured duration.
 "Standard" means simple on/off.
 Other modes create pulsing/blinking patterns with configurable frequency and duty cycle.

-Multi-Channel-Control: Activate up to 4 GPIO pins (12, 13, 10, 11) with unique QR codes.
+Multi-Channel-Mode: Activate up to 4 GPIO pins (12, 13, 10, 11) with unique QR codes.
 Product labels and LNURLs are automatically retrieved from your LNbits switch configuration.
 Use NEXT button, touch gestures (swipe ←→) or external button (if available) to navigate between products.

 Note on Multi-Channel Mode: Not compatible with the Threshold feature.
 Please disable it.